manjuyadav225/vpn-setup-guide/README.md

 ---

 ## Cleanup
-1. If no longer needed, stop or terminate the EC2 instance to avoid incurring charges.
+1. If no longer needed, terminate the EC2 instance to avoid incurring charges.

 ---